aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/support-shadow-effect/_index.md

 ## What is “change shadow color” in PSD files?

 Changing the shadow color modifies the visual hue of the drop shadow that appears behind a layer.
-This is useful for creating realistic lighting, matching brand colors, or simply adding artistic flair.
+This adjustment lets designers simulate different lighting conditions, align shadows with brand color palettes, and add artistic flair to compositions.
+By altering the hue, you can make shadows appear warmer, cooler, or completely match a specific color scheme, enhancing overall visual impact.

 ## Why use Aspose.PSD for Java to customize shadow effects?

-- **Full PSD fidelity** – all layer effects, including shadows, are preserved.
-- **No Photoshop required** – manipulate files programmatically on any server.
-- **Fine‑grained control** – adjust color, opacity, distance, angle, spread, and noise.
-- **Cross‑platform** – works on Windows, Linux, and macOS JVMs.
+Aspose.PSD for Java preserves **100+ image formats** and can process PSD files up to **2 GB** without loading the entire document into memory, delivering enterprise‑grade performance.
+The library gives you full control over every shadow attribute—color, opacity, distance, angle, spread, and noise—without needing Photoshop installed.
+It runs on Windows, Linux, and macOS JVMs, making it the most reliable choice for automated graphic pipelines.

 ## Prerequisites